LHNCBC/ucum-lhc/README.md

 Currently we have code to serve multiple purposes.
-If you are looking to include the ucum-lhc code in yours, we have a Bower package that you can access via npm.
+If you are looking to include the ucum-lhc code in yours, we have a Bower package that you can download as a single package.

-### Using the code in the Bower package
+### Using the code in the ucum-lhc package

 Use the <a href="bower.io">bower</a> package manager to install the code:

     bower install ucum-lhc

-We assume that your main motivation for including the ucum-lhc code is to have the validation and conversion capabilities for units of measure.
-Those functions are available from the **UcumLhcUtils** class.
+This will install the dist/ucum-lhc.js module package, which includes the source code you need for the validation and conversion functions as well as the ucum code definitions file.
+We assume that your main motivation for including the ucum-lhc code is to have the validation and conversion capabilities for units of measure on your system.
+Those functions are available from the **ucumPkg.UcumLhcUtils** class.
 Here are the function descriptions:

 **validUnitString(uStr)**